usnistgov/dioptra/docs/source/how-to/essential-workflows/creating-users-groups.rst

 User Creation Workflow
 ----------------------

 Follow these steps to create and register a new user.
-You can perform these actions via the Graphical User Interface (GUI) or programmatically using the Python Client.
+You can perform these actions through the graphical user interface (GUI) or programmatically using the Python client.

 .. rst-class:: header-on-a-card header-steps